-During the months of December 2022 and January 2023, GCPS gathered input from the stakeholder groups above to update the Reopening and Recovery Plan.
+During the months of April 2023 through July 2023, GCPS gathered input from the stakeholder groups above to update the Reopening and Recovery Plan.

 Information specific to stakeholder feedback can be found by "CLICKING HERE".

 Your input is valuable in moving GCPS forward.